-*****CALL FOR ART SUBMISSIONS*****
+CALL FOR ART AND ARTICLE SUBMISSIONS: AWAKENING RESISTANCE

-Deadline: May 30 2015
+Deadline: May 15, 2017

-We are looking for 12 works of art to feature in the calendar, which hangs in more than 2,000 homes, workplaces, prison cells, and community spaces around the world.
+We are looking for 12 works of art and 12 short articles to feature in the calendar, which hangs in more than 2,500 homes, workplaces, prison cells, and community spaces around the world.

 1. The calendar is 11” tall by 8.5” wide, so art with a ‘portrait’ orientation is preferred.
 Some pieces may be printed with a border, so it need not fit those dimensions exactly.